keu/docs/astro/cli-reference/astrocloud-dev-start.md

 ## Description

-Build your Astronomer project into a Docker image and spin up local a local Docker container for each Airflow component.
+Build your Astro project into a Docker image and spin up local a local Docker container for each Airflow component.

-This command can be used to rebuild an Astronomer project and run it locally.
+This command can be used to rebuild an Astro project and run it locally.
 For more information, read [Develop and Run a Project Locally](develop-project.md#build-and-run-a-project-locally).

 ## Usage